benjaminion/upgrading-ethereum-book/src/book.md

 <figcaption>

-As soon as $D_1$ has acquired around 60% of the votes, the adversary publishes its withheld votes for $C_2$, causing it to become justified.
+As soon as $D_1$ has acquired around 60% of the Casper FFG votes, the adversary publishes its withheld votes for $C_2$, causing it to become justified.
 This is not slashable (it is not a surround vote).

 </figcaption>
 </figure>